sanko/infix/docs/cookbook.md

 **Problem**: A callback handler needs access to application state, but the C library API you're using doesn't provide a `void* user_data` parameter in its callback signature.

-**Solution**: `infix` automatically passes a pointer to the `ffi_reverse_trampoline_t` context as the **first argument** to every C callback handler.
+**Solution**: `infix` automatically passes a pointer to the `infix_context_t` as the **first argument** to every C callback handler.
 This allows your handler to be "self-aware."
 You can retrieve your application state from the context's `user_data` field, adapting a stateful handler to a stateless C API.

 #### The C "Library" (Stateless API)
 ```c